 Today we also have stem cell research, gene-based medical research such as pharmacogenetics, toxicogenomics, systems biology, and other areas to study.
 Another important but oft-overlooked area of study is evolutionary biology.
 More emphasis needs to be placed on the study of evolution, the place of evolution in disease, and the implications of evolution for disease research and treatment.

 When discussing animals as surrogates for humans in drug testing and disease research, society needs ways to test and conduct research that have a high predictive value for humans.
 We refer to these research methods and tests as predictive modalities.
 To call these predictive modalities alternatives is to misuse the word.

 Animal models are actually a very minor part of research.
 However, despite not allowing scientists to predict human response, they receive the lion’s share of the research funding.
-There are 2 points that need to be made:
+(Read more).
+There are two points that need to be made:

 1. Society does not need new research methods it simply needs to fund the ones we already have.
 For example, performing research on animals is not going to solve the problem of drug resistant infections.
 Research in physics on the other hand might because physics offers society the chance to design nanomachines that will mechanically destroy the bacteria.
 Regardless of the bacteria’s genetic makeup it can be mechanically crushed or chewed up.
 So society needs the knowledge that would come from underfunded research areas like physics, chemistry, genetics, epidemiology, clinical research and so forth.